lupyuen/lupyuen.github.io/src/rust2.md

 _What is Rust Embedded HAL?_

-__Rust Embedded HAL__ (Hardware Abstraction Layer) defines a standard interface that's used by Rust Embedded Device Drivers to access the hardware: GPIO, SPI, I2C, ...
+__Rust Embedded HAL__ (Hardware Abstraction Layer) defines a standard interface that's used by __Rust Embedded Device Drivers__ to access the hardware: GPIO, SPI, I2C, ...

 [(Check out the Rust Embedded Drivers here)](https://github.com/rust-embedded/awesome-embedded-rust#driver-crates)

+_What if we implement Rust Embedded HAL for NuttX: GPIO, SPI, I2C, ...?_

+That would be super interesting...
+It means that we can pick __any Rust Embedded Driver__ and run it on NuttX!
+(Theoretically)

+In a while we'll test the __Semtech SX1262 LoRa Driver__ from Rust Embedded, and see if it works on NuttX!

+_How do we call Rust Embedded HAL from NuttX?_

 TODO